greencm/python-nessus/README.md

 # Changes

-Added a requirement on poster https://bitbucket.org/chrisatlee/poster to handle uploads
+Added a requirement on poster https://bitbucket.org/chrisatlee/poster to handle uploads; This is only done if you want to use the upload_file or import_policy methods.